EU promises Ukraine to regulate Russia gas pipe

 Already a member?

-The formal summit communiqué also "reiterated our mutual commitment to full implementation of the applicable EU legislation" to "existing and future gas transmission systems on the territory of the EU", but without naming Nord Stream 2.
+The summit communiqué also "reiterated our mutual commitment to full implementation of the applicable EU legislation" to "existing and future gas transmission systems on the territory of the EU".

-"We reaffirmed ... our support to continue gas transit via Ukraine beyond 2024," it added.

 Russia recently completed the new gas pipeline to Germany.